Room Modifications and Appliances

 As a safety precaution, student construction within the room must follow these guidelines:

 - Furniture must be free–standing (not fastened to walls or ceiling).

 - It must be structurally able to safely support a person's weight.

 - It must not block a doorway.
 The room door must open to its original design.

 - It must not restrict exit from any portion of the room or be a safety hazard to persons walking around the room.

 - It must not block the heating or air– conditioning system.

-- It must not include any highly flammable material attached to the ceiling or to any wall surface.
+- It must not include flammable material attached to the ceiling or to any wall surface.

-- It must be at least three feet from the main construction frame to the ceiling.
+- It must maintain a clearance of at least three feet from the main construction frame to the ceiling.

-- It must have all materials of questionable safety approved in writing by the Associate Director of Facilities in regarding fire retardant properties, toxic chemicals, etc.
+- It must have all construction materials approved in writing by the Associate Managing Director of Facilities regarding fire retardant properties, toxic chemicals, etc.

-Lofts are not permitted in residence hall rooms unless they are university-owned and provided furniture available in some rooms.
+Lofts are not permitted in residence hall rooms unless they are university–owned.

 It is highly suggested that a FixIt at fixit.housing.ttu.edu be submitted to have beds adjusted.
 University Student Housing is not liable for injuries caused by adjusting room furniture.
 More information is available online at housing.ttu.edu.